Restoring an Icon: California’s Tallest Lighthouse Gets a Makeover | Cal Parks

 Published: August 12, 2024

 “The lighthouse has incredible maritime history.
-It’s part of California’s sense of place,” Randy Widera, programs director for the California State Parks Foundation said.
+It’s part of California’s sense of place,” Randy Widera, our Director of Programs, said.
 “Everybody stops here when they are driving down the coast, from locals to people visiting from all over the world.”

 Randy Widera, Director of Programs for California State Parks Foundation joined by Paul Rogers from Mercury News, Julie Barrow from State Parks, and Site Foreman JP Pelletier, visits the dedicated team restoring Pigeon Point Lighthouse.